jojal5/KidneyAllocation.jl/README.md

 A Julia package for representing kidney donors and recipients, computing key transplant indices (EPTS and KDRI), and evaluating allocation compatibility and score.

-[!NOTE](
+> [!NOTE]
-**All donor and recipient examples in this documentation use synthetic data.
+> **All donor and recipient examples in this documentation use synthetic data.
-No real clinical or confidential information is included.**)
+> No real clinical or confidential information is included.**

 ---